Theory for polariton-assisted remote energy transfer: Application of the theory

-Finally, for strongly coupling both chromophores to the same SP mode, we limit ourselves to donor-acceptor separations $>10$ nm to ignore $H_{DA}$ terms (an approximation validated by the calculations above).
-The thickness (35 nm) and density ($1\times10^{9}\text{ }\text{molecules}/\mu\text{m}^{-3}$) of each slab is large enough to allow for SC of a SP mode to both chromophores, even though we set the donor to be in resonance with the SP (Fig. \ref{fgr:pda_d_fixd}).
-To evaluate the rates given by Eq. (\ref{eq:rates_both}), we introduce a spectral density representing intramolecular exciton-phonon coupling of TDBC: $\mathcal{J}_{A}(\omega)\approx\mathcal{J}_{D}(\omega)=\mathcal{J}(\omega)$, where
+Finally, for strongly coupling both chromophores to the same SP mode, we limit ourselves to donor-acceptor separations $\geq10$ nm to ignore $H_{DA}$ terms (an approximation validated by the calculations above demonstrating that at such distances, rate contributions of PRET overwhelm those of FRET ).
+The thickness (35 nm) and density ($1\times10^{9}\text{ }\text{molecules}/\mu\text{m}^{-3}$) of each slab is large enough to allow for SC of a SP mode to both chromophores separated by $\sim400$ nm (Fig. \ref{fgr:pda_d_fixd_coupling}), even though we set the donor to be in resonance with the SP (Fig. \ref{fgr:pda_d_fixd}).
+To evaluate the rates derived (Section \ref{subsec:rates_both}) from Eq. (\ref{eq:rates_both}) under condition $N_{C}\gg N_{xy,C}$ for $C=D,A$, we introduce a spectral density representing intramolecular exciton-phonon coupling of TDBC: $\mathcal{J}_{A}(\omega)\approx\mathcal{J}_{D}(\omega)=\mathcal{J}(\omega)$, where